 There are also rolled edges, which add even more stiffness to the assembly.
 It should be able to survive some serious wear and tear.

 Four pads rest on the bottom of the case.
 It isn’t equipped with flip out elevation feet, but those are rare on keypads anyways.

 Switches & stabilizers

-There is also moderate spring noise when using the keyboard.
+There is also moderate spring noise when using the mechanical keyboard.
 Some of that will vary based on desk construction, as my work area sounds particularly hollow.
 Overall, their performance is quite impressive.

 The stabilizers feel fine, but I noticed that the sliders jump out of the wires easily during keycap removals.
 They pop back on just as easily, though, so it isn’t a big deal.
 You can see one missing in the photo above.
 It was there, but stuck to the keycap.

-There are relatively few features to discuss.
+With the Velocifire NK01, there are relatively few features to discuss.
 I’d say that two are worth mentioning: the calculator key (which is just a nice touch) and the wireless functionality itself.

 I’m pretty sure that the keyboard doesn’t shut down to save battery as advertised.
-The two second hibernation doesn’t appear to activate, nor does the Num Lock LED turn off in a reasonable amount of time.
+The two-second hibernation doesn’t appear to activate, nor does the Num Lock LED turn off in a reasonable amount of time.
 That’s only while the computer and wireless dongle are powered, though.
 When the dongle is removed or its host computer powered down, the keypad Num Lock LED will remain on until one presses a key.
 Then, and only then, will the whole keypad (including its Num Lock LED) shut down.

 Labels & branding

 The labels and branding are passable.
 The Velocifire logo on the NK01 is properly saturated, unlike the VM70 (which had a grayish look to its flames).
 Its rear label is plastic, as expected.
 There is also a stray QC sticker on the back that you’ll want to peel off.